MiniGerkules/CPlusMinus/README.md

 ## The purpose of creating a language
-The Jer programming language is being developed as an individual project within the framework of the course "Programming in the Kotlin language" of the St. Petersburg State Electrotechnical University.
+The Jer programming language is being developed as an individual project within the framework of the course "Programming in the Kotlin language" of the Saint Petersburg Electrotechnical University «LETI».
 The goal of the project is to study the principles of programming languages, the main stages of code translation and the operation of the JVM.